martinlynge/bit-docs/content/docs/quick-start.md

 ### Init Bit for your project

-Run this command to [initialize a Bit workspace](/docs/initializing-bit.html).
+[Initialize a Bit workspace](/docs/initializing-bit.html) in your project directory.

 ```bash
 $ cd project-directory